timvanwolfswinkel/fork-cms-module-feedback-company/README.md

 This module is under high maintenance and is probably not working proper yet.
 The module will be available for download (zip) when ready.

+## Features

+* Show a reviews scoreboard on your website (now displaying star-icons in combination with [Font Awesome](https://github.com/FortAwesome/Font-Awesome))

 ## Support

 * E-mail: tim@webleads.nl or bart@webleads.nl